AaronoKwok/AaronoKwok/README.md

 ### Hello there! 👋

-- 💻 I’m currently working on my first portfolio project called Foam Patrol.
+- 💻 I’m currently working on making my first portfolio project called Foam Patrol mobile browser friendly.
 It's a site inspired by Surfline.com and Barefoot Surf Travel.
+It's main feature is a surf spot's live conditions.
-- 🌱 I’m currently learning about React, JavaScript, and algorithms/data structures!
+- 🌱 I’m currently learning more about React, JavaScript, and algorithms/data structures!

 <!--